 TestComplete does not include Web applications into the Tested Applications list automatically.

-If you want to automate the application start in your tests, you need to add your Android or iOS application to the Tested Applications collection of your project manually and then insert the appropriate commands in your tests.
+When recording legacy mobile tests, TestComplete cannot trace the start of the mobile application.
+Therefore, it cannot record the appropriate test command automatically.
+To automate the application start in your tests, add your Android or iOS application to the Tested Applications collection of your project manually and then insert the appropriate commands in your tests.

 TestComplete can record tests as –